Great Britain in the Seven Years' War: Louisbourg

-Following the failure of the British to take Louisbourg in 1757, a second attempt was planned in 1758 and command given to General Jeffery Amherst.
+Following the failure of the British to take Louisbourg in 1757, a second attempt was planned in 1758, and command was given to General Jeffery Amherst.
 Although Louisbourg did not control entry to the Saint Lawrence River, it could not simply be bypassed, and the British decided it must be taken before they could proceed further.
 After a 44-day siege, the city finally capitulated.
 One of the figures who benefited most from the campaign was a young British brigadier, James Wolfe, who so impressed Pitt that he was promoted and given command of future expeditions in Canada.
-Despite their victory at Louisbourg, the British decided to wait for the spring before heading further up the St Lawrence.
-In the meantime the river was extensively charted by a naval officer, James Cook, later to become famous as an explorer.
-Despatches carrying news of the victory sparked euphoria in Britain, and were celebrated by numerous bonfires.
+Despite their victory at Louisbourg, the British decided to wait for the spring before heading further up the St. Lawrence.
+In the meantime, the river was extensively charted by a naval officer, James Cook, later to become famous as an explorer.
+Dispatches carrying news of the victory sparked euphoria in Britain, and were celebrated by numerous bonfires.